-- Save up to 10% on holidays to Fuerteventura
+- Save up to 50% on tours & activities with Viator

 The weather guide for Fuerteventura shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
 Find out more about our data sources.